-How Solomon Group Quickly Built a High-Value IoT Solution
+Solomon Group Quickly Delivers an IoT Event Management Solution

 The Internet of Things (IoT) represents new and unchartered territory for businesses of all shapes and sizes.
 While many are quick to cite security concerns as potential roadblocks to the adoption of IoT solutions, research firm Gartner points to a lack of imagination in envisioning new applications for the technology.